M.A. Clinical Mental Health Counseling

 Program Objectives

-Upon completion of the Master of Arts in Clinical Mental Health Program, candidates will be able to:
+Upon completion of the Master of Arts in Clinical Mental Health Counseling, candidates will:

-- Develop and exhibit a professional identity as a clinical mental health counselor, as evidenced by membership in relevant professional organizations, active preparation for licensure, and obtaining relevant counseling credentials
+- Exhibit a professional identity as a clinical mental health counselor, as evidenced by active preparation for licensure and other counseling credentials including membership in relevant professional associations.

-- Conduct a comprehensive mental health assessment including a DSM diagnostic impression
+- Conduct a comprehensive mental health assessment including a diagnostic impression, cultural assessment, risk assessment, and other assessments relevant to a case.

 FAQ's